 Tropical Conservation and Environmental Science (CBES) Graduate Courses for the Master of Science in TCBES

 College of Arts and Sciences

-CBES 500 Master's Plan Studies (1) Used for continuous enrollment purposes.
+CBES 500 Master's Plan Studies (1) (other) Used for continuous enrollment purposes.
 Must be taken as CR/NC.
 Does not count toward fulfillment of degree requirements.
 Pre: Master's or Doctoral candidacy and instructor's consent.

 CBES 600 Conservatn Biol & Environ Sci (3) Fundamental principles of ecology, evolution, and environmental sciences, with an emphasis on the conservation, management and restoration of organisms and ecosystems.
 Discussion will include the physical and biological factors that affect and shape tropical organisms and ecosystems: biodiversity, biogeography, climate, genetics, nutrient cycling, population viability, reproductive systems and topography.
 Tropical organisms and ecosystems world-wide will be compared with an emphasis on Hawaii.

 CBES 601 CBES Field & Laboratory Method (3) A practical course in laboratory and field methods and techniques in conservation biology and environmental sciences.
 Students will be introduced to methods used for studying, monitoring and experimenting upon animals and plants in a diversity of habitats.
 Emphasis is placed on the choice of techniques for data collection, followed by rigorous analysis of results with the application of appropriate statistical analyses.
 Students will also become familiar with the biological and environmental diversity of the Island of Hawaii.
 The information collected will be more fully analyzed in CBES 605.

-CBES 602 Research Seminar in TCBES (1) A research seminar in tropical conservation biology and environmental science.
+CBES 602 Research Seminar in TCBES (1) (other) A research seminar in tropical conservation biology and environmental science.
 Presentations will focus on research related to conservation biology and environmental science.
 Following the seminar there will be a question and answer discussion session with the seminar speaker and students.
 Students will also give a short presentation of their research or internship projects.
 These seminars will be critiqued by the instructor and the students for both the content of the project and presentation style.